w-frank/garden-website/content/alpine-plants.md

 Image: ./images/alpine-plants.jpg

-Alpines are plants that grow naturally in an alpine climate, which occurs at high elevation above the tree line in the mountains or alpine tundra.
+Alpines are plants that grow naturally in an alpine climate, which occurs at high elevation above the tree line in the mountain regions or alpine tundra.

 Alpine plants have a range of adaptations that allow them to survive in the environmental extremes of the exposed habitats of the alpine zone.